 It’s the end of the road for Oaks Race & Sportsbook.

 During a call to Parx yesterday, a customer service rep said the OTB was permanently closed.
-The Pennsylvania Gaming Control Board confirmed that Parx informed them about Oaks Race & Sportsbook’s closure.
+The Pennsylvania Gaming Control Board (PGCB) confirmed that Parx had informed them about Oaks Race & Sportsbook’s closure.

-Closed, but Parx can still decide to open at a later date
+Closed, but Parx can still decide to reopen at a later date

-A call to Oaks Race & Sportsbook is answered by voicemail:
+A call to Oaks Race & Sportsbook was answered by voicemail, which said:

-“You have currently reached Oaks Race and Sportsbook.
+“You have currently reached Oaks Race & Sportsbook.
 We are currently closed.
 Any 2019 uncashed tickets may be redeemed at Parx Casino or Parx Racing in Bensalem until July 31. “

 PGCB Director of Communication Doug Harbach commented: